WICG/performance-memory/explainer.md

     have no desire to expose.
   * There is no simple API that can expose all relevant information for debugging memory issues.
+* Provide a mechanism to compare memory usage between browser vendors.
+  * The metrics in this API are implementation and context dependent.
+    This invalidates comparisons between browser vendors.

 # Problem statement